Ayin Es

 About

-Now living in the California high desert, two hours east of Los Angeles proper, Ayin enjoys their life in Joshua Tree with their partner of twenty-four years.
+Now living in the California high desert, two hours east of Los Angeles proper, Ayin enjoys their life in Joshua Tree with their partner of twenty-five years.
 Ayin identifies as transqueer and nonbinary and is happy to be living as their authentic self.